 In addition, we review and test goodwill and our intangible assets for impairment at least annually and whenever changes in circumstances indicate that the carrying values of the assets may not be recoverable.
 The impairment test for goodwill consists of comparing the fair value of the reporting unit, which is estimated using both the income and market approach, to its carrying value.
 The process of impairment testing for our goodwill involves a number of judgments and estimates made by management including future cash flows, revenue growth rates, profitability assumptions, terminal growth rates and discount rates with regards to our reporting unit.
 Our internally generated long-range plan includes assumptions regarding pricing and operating forecasts for our products and technologies.
 For instance, based on the goodwill impairment assessment performed during the quarter ended September 30, 2022, and primarily due to recent changes in the Company's stock price and market capitalization, it was determined that goodwill was impaired.
 As a result, the Company recorded a one-time non-cash goodwill impairment charge in the full amount of \$6,940,549 for the year ended December 31, 2022.
-The impairment test for intangible assets consists of comparing the fair values of the assets to their carrying values.
-During the Company's annual impairment test for its IPR&D intangible asset, it was determined that the infinite-lived intangible asset was impaired because although the Company has an ongoing collaboration utilizing the intangible asset, the current contracted cash flow associated with this collaboration and projected future cash flows did not support the carrying amount.
+The impairment test for intangible asset, it was determined that the infinite-lived intangible asset was impaired because although the Company has an ongoing collaboration utilizing the intangible asset, the Company recorded an impairment charge in the flow associated with this collaboration and projected future cash flows did not support the carrying amount.
 As a result, the Company recorded an impairment charge in the amount of \$5,407,699 for the year ended December 31, 2022.
-Accordingly, if the judgments and estimates used in such analyses are not realized or are affected by external factors, our actual results may not be consistent with such judgments and estimates, and we may be required to record f
+Accordingly, if the judgments and estimates used in such analyses are not realized or are affected by external factors, our actual results may not be consistent with such judgments and estimates used in such analyses are not realized or are affected by external factors, our actual results may not be consistent with such judgments and estimates, and we may be re